ascott1/ethical-web-dev/web-apps-for-everyone/03-accessibility.md

 One common anti-pattern is using form label `placeholder` text in the place of a form label.

+Here is a form element, properly marked up with a label and placeholder text:

 ```
 <label for=“password”>Password:</label>
 <input type=“text” name=“password”>
 ```

+Here is one that uses the placeholder to replace the the label:

 ```
 <input type=“text” name=“password” placeholder=“Password”>